Excepticon/excepticon-docs/articles/getting-started/wpf.md

 }
 ```

-Replace the `StartupUri` attribute in your App.xaml with the `Startup` attribute pointing to you startup method:
+Replace the `StartupUri` attribute in your App.xaml with the `Startup` attribute pointing to your startup method:

 ```xaml
 <Application x:Class="Excepticon.Examples.Wpf.App"